AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * All mandatory fields must be provided.
 Refer to the [Field summary](#field-summary) at the end of this User Guide for list of mandatory and optional fields, and their formats.
 * The unique identifier for each patient is the NRIC.
 The new NRIC must not already exist in the system.
+* The status of the patient is indicated by a colored circle on the right of the patient's name.
+The color of the circle corresponds to the status of the patient.
+The status can be `PENDING` (yellow), `UNWELL`(red) or `HEALTHY`(green).

 Examples:
 * `create ic/S1234567A n/John Doe hp/98765432 a/311, Clementi Ave 2, #02-25 dob/1990-01-01 s/M st/PENDING`